-Placement year fees (undergraduate sandwich courses).
+Placement year fees for undergraduate students

-We will charge you a tuition fee for taking a placement year.
+A tuition fee for taking a placement year will be charged.
 The fee is a maximum 15 per cent of the full-time annual fee.

-If your placement credit is part of your level three credits your final year fee will be reduced so that the total credits charge for across the placement and final year are equivalent to a full time 120 credit year.
+If your placement credit is part of your final year credits then your final year fee will be reduced so that the total credits charge for across the placement and final year are equivalent to a full time 120 credit year.